Advance your international negotiation knowledge and skills in an inter-disciplinary, multi-national environment

 Tuition and Application-U.S. Students

-- The program is open to degree-candidate law students, other graduate level students, lawyers, and other professionals.
+The program is open to degree-candidate law students, other graduate level students, lawyers, and other professionals.
 Degree-candidate students must submit a letter from their school’s registrar stating that they are in good standing and have permission to take Mitchell Hamline School of Law courses.
+NOTE: Mitchell Hamline students do not need the letter of good standing.
 Applicants must complete the application form and return it with a nonrefundable application fee.

 Tuition and Application-Central European University Students